Mark H. Churchill

 Mark H. Churchill is a civil litigation attorney in Holland & Knight's Tysons and Washington, D.C., offices and a co-leader of the firm's Class Action Litigation and Arbitration Team.
-Mr. Churchill represents clients in complex commercial litigation and disputes and has served as lead trial counsel in federal, state, administrative and arbitration proceedings.
-He handles a wide array of complex civil litigation matters on a nationwide basis, including those involving business torts, civil fraud, class action defense, contract, employee non-solicitation and non-competition covenants, energy, government contracts, healthcare fraud (including False Claims Act litigation), intellectual property (including patent infringement, trademark and copyright), internal investigations, product liability, securities, tax and trade secret disputes.
+Mr. Churchill represents clients in complex commercial litigation and disputes and has served as lead counsel in federal, state, administrative and arbitration proceedings.
+He handles a wide array of complex civil litigation matters on a nationwide basis, including trials and appeals involving business torts, civil fraud, class action defense, contract, earn-out disputes, employee non-solicitation and non-competition covenants, energy, government contracts, healthcare fraud (including False Claims Act litigation), intellectual property (including patent infringement, trademark and copyright), internal investigations, product liability, securities, tax and trade secret disputes.

 Also prominent among Mr. Churchill's prior litigation matters have been a number of landmark tax cases against the Internal Revenue Service (IRS) concerning the Federal Insurance Contributions Act (FICA) tax exemption for "students," including the successful defense of a class action lawsuit brought against a teaching hospital by former medical residents in training.

 Mr. Churchill's extensive experience in alternate dispute resolution (ADR) includes successful client representations in mediation and through arbitration merits hearings.
 Recently, Mr. Churchill was co-lead counsel for the prevailing party in a hotly contested land valuation and contract dispute arbitrated in Tysons Corner, Virginia.

 In addition, Mr. Churchill places an emphasis on pro bono service.
 Among his successful engagements has been a judgment awarded to a group of former employees for violations of the Fair Labor Standards Act (FLSA).
 Prior pro bono representations have included victories in child custody, support and abuse and neglect merits hearings before the Domestic Relations Branch of the Superior Court of the District of Columbia and in state courts in the Commonwealth of Virginia